Xiaoge-Zhang/responsible_ai_final_project/README.md

 # how to set up the envrionment
-to be able to run the programs, you need to use the following command to install the packages used: pip install numpy, pandas, scikit-learn, sodapy
+to be able to run the programs, you need to use the following command to install the packages used: pip install numpy, pandas, scikit-learn, sodapy, aif360

 # responsible_ai_final_project
 For this project, I am going to test different ML models and their fairness on the fatality prediction for the COVID-19 virus infection